HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 Access your Homeassistant-WebGUI by entering the following in your browser’s address bar.
 Make sure to use **http** and **NOT** https.
 You can also use the hostname that you set, like shown in the second example.
-To find out your Pi's IP you can either look at your routers dashboard or use the following command and extract the IP.
+To find out your Pi's IP you can either look in your routers network tab or use the following command.
 ```
 hostname -I
 ```